Civic Tech·7 min read·

 └── apps/web/ # Astro 6 + Svelte 5 static site

 Each package does one thing.
 The pipeline runs them in sequence: fetch, transform, annotate, commit.
-A weekly cron job keeps it current.
+A weekly cron job is meant to keep it current — worth checking that the push step is actually firing, because a green workflow that skips its push looks identical to a working one.

 Fetching 230 Release Points